 The objective of the graduate program is to provide students with opportunities to study the cellular and molecular mechanisms of human diseases through didactic teaching and research training.
 We have developed two Master of Science (MS) programs, which are designed not only to enhance the academic credentials for individuals wishing to pursue a career in a health-related science, but also to ease the transition to medical/graduate school.

 The Tulane National Primate Research Center offers DVMs an opportunity to complete a PhD while conducting research on their campus.
-Please contact Dr. Jay Rappaport, the Director of the Tulane National Primate Research Center for more information.
+Please contact Dr. Jay Rappaport, the Director of the Tulane National Primate Research Center, for more information.

 Pathology Residency-Physician Scientist Training Program (PR-PSTP)

-Dermatopathology - The program is designed for individuals with a background in pathology or dermatology for a career in dermatopathology.
+Dermatopathology - The dermatopathology fellowship program is a one-year training program that currently offers 1 position annually.
+It is designed for individuals with a background in pathology or dermatology pursuing a career in dermatopathology.
 This is achieved principally through daily rotation between dermatopathology and dermatology or anatomic pathology disciplines based on the trainee's background.

 Postdoctoral Research Training Program